puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

 The default data provider is `none`, which doesn't provide any data.
 There are two other providers available:

 * `hiera` --- Hiera-like data lookup, which is configured with a local [`hiera.yaml` (version 4)][inpage_config_4] file.
-* `function` --- Function-based data lookup, which is a simpler interface.
-It calls a specially-named Puppet function that returns a hash, and tries to find the requested data as a key in that hash.
-It's generally better for modules than for environments.
+* `function` --- Function-based data lookup, which obtains a hash from a specially-named Puppet function.
 {% endcapture %}

 {{ dataproviders }}

+#### More About the Function Data Provider

-    In an environment, the `function` provider expects a function named `environment::data`.
+In an environment, the `function` provider calls a function named `environment::data`.
 (That's the literal string "environment", not the name of the environment.)
+This function must take no arguments and return a hash; Puppet will try to find the requested data as a key in that hash.

-This can be one of:
+The `environment::data` function can be one of:

 * A Puppet language function, located at `<ENVIRONMENT>/functions/environment/data.pp`.
 * A Ruby function (using the modern `Puppet::Functions` API), located at `<ENVIRONMENT>/lib/puppet/functions/environment/data.rb`.

+Since using a data function with an environment is kind of impractical, this quick reference won't cover it in detail.

 ## Using Module Data